michaelmarty/UniDec/readme.md

 ## Change Log

 v.
+1.2.6

+Updated preset configs and added a Nanodisc preset.

+Removed zip save file creation from batch processing.
+Let me know if you would like this brought back, but it seems to be just creating unnecessary files.

+v.
+1.2.5

+Fixed glitch with speedy flag.
+Removed it entirely from Python code.
+Linflag will now import and overwrite the speedy option in UniDec.exe if present in config file.

+v.
+1.2.4

+Updated builds for MacOS and Linux.
+Updated commandline printout.

+v.
+1.2.3

+Improvements to automatic peak width detection for nonlinear data.

+v.
+1.2.2

+Tweaks to the resolution settings to adjust for different monitor size.
+Slightly increased default figure size.

+Minor fixes and improvements.

+v.
+1.2.1

+**Added Undo/Redo buttons and keyboard shortcuts to Experimental Menu.**

+New extraction modes on DataCollector (50% and 10% Thresholded Center of Mass).

+Fixed major bug in Load State, potential bug in PDF report, and other random bugs.

+v.
+1.2.0

+Largely behind the scenes changes.
+Added HDF5 integration for C and Python but haven't committed to this as a save file yet.

+Merged C code for UniDecIM.exe into UniDec.exe, so there is a single executable for both 1D and 2D.

+A number of other bug fixes, updates, and subtle improvements.

+v.
 1.1.0

 **Added Linear and Power Law calibrations for T-Wave IM-MS.** These are highly untested so proceed with caution.
 Please let me know how they work.

 Linear: Reduced CCS = Calibration Parameter 1 * Reduced Drift Time + Calibration Parameter 2

 Power Law: Reduced CCS = Calibration Parameter 1 * (Reduced Drift Time ^ Calibration Parameter 2)

 (For reference, the previous log calibration was and is)